Why Am I Not Getting Calls From Google Ads?

 1. Targeting Issues

 Challenge: The primary issue begins with targeting the audience.
-You will get very few calls or no calls from your Google ad campaign if you are targeted audience is wrong.
+If your targeted audience is wrong, you will get few or no calls from your Google ad campaign.

 Your chances of obtaining quality leads may be reduced if your targeting choices are wrong since your advertisements may be displayed to uninterested users.